LinkedSoftwareDependencies/Components-Generator.js/README.md

 }
 ```

 As you can see the tool recognized `floatField` as an optional field and set its value of `required` to `false`.
+It also parses the header of each comment and puts it in the `comment` attribute.

 #### For constructor arguments